 - TV Week Gold Logie Winner: Graham Kennedy (Blankety Blanks, 0-10)

-- February: The Government approves the conversion of ATV0 to the Channel 10 frequency.
+- February 8: The Government approves the application for ATV0 to convert its transmission to the Channel 10 frequency.

 - February 11: Nine’s new weekly current affairs program 60 Minutes, based on a successful US show of the same name, has a lack lustre beginning but soon rises to become one of Australia’s highest rating programs.